Food composition.

 Practice, practice and more practice

 Having a muscular imbalance means one muscle is stronger than another.
 Another muscle is overcompensating for another muscle which isn’t doing it’s job correctly.
-You can often see with beginners to the gym where when they are performing a hip hinge movement like the deadlift they will often use their lower back as the prime mover instead of their glutes, hamstrings and quads.
+You can often see with beginners to the gym when they are performing a hip hinge movement like the deadlift they will often use their lower back as the prime mover instead of their glutes, hamstrings and quads.
 They are using the incorrect muscles because of improper lifting technique.
-This is only going to lead to injury, decreased levels of overall strength potential.
+This is only going to lead to injury, and decreased levels of overall strength potential.
 They are effectively reinforcing poor movement which means they are not using their bodies like they are designed to be used.
 This is also seen with someone studying at a computer all day.
 Their chest and front deltoids are overly active due to typing all day.
-If they don’t pay attention to correct their posture or strength their posterior back muscles they are going to develop muscular imbalances.
-So we need to be aware of this and correct poor postures and movements.
+If they don’t pay attention to correct their posture or strengthen their posterior back muscles they are going to develop muscular imbalances.
+So we need to be aware of how we carry ourselves throughout the day and correct poor postures and movements.
 Strength training can help rectify these.

 Strength training strengthens your bones